Table of Contents

 The SIPGSO shall have at least 10 active student members at all times.

-In the case of violations of constitutional policies and/or a conflict between members within the organization the highest ranking officer that is not involved in the conflict, with the assistance from the advisor (if applicable), will facilitate an informal mediation procedure.
+In the case of violations of constitutional policies and/or conflict between members within the organization the highest-ranking officer that is not involved in the conflict, with assistance from the advisor (if applicable), will facilitate an informal mediation procedure.

 The mediator shall:

-i.
-Arrange for a mediation meeting outside of the regular organization business meeting.
+- Arrange for a mediation meeting outside of the regular organization business meeting

-ii.
-Explain their role as the impartial party and the objectives of the mediation.
+- Explain their role as the impartial party and the objectives of the mediation

-iv.
-Allow each party to express their views by allowing the conversation to go where the parties wish it to go.
+- Allow each party to express their views by allowing the conversation to go where the parties wish it to go

-v.
-Collect any available resources that might assist in the resolution (financial documents, emails, photos, etc.).
+- Collect any available resources that might assist in the resolution (financial documents, emails, photos, etc.)

-vi.
-As a third party, do not suggest resolutions but rather leave the responsibility for the resolution with the parties involved.
+- As a third party, the mediator shall not suggest resolutions but rather leave the responsibility for the resolution with the parties involved

-vii.
-Facilitate goal setting to reach a win-win resolution.
+- Facilitate goal setting to reach a win-win resolution

 Article III - Officers